Ruth’s Chris Steak House has a Spring Classics menu starting at $47.95.

-For more details see the Ruth’s Chris website.
+For the complete menu and more details see the Ruth’s Chris Promotions website.

 Ruth’s Chris has a happy hour at many locations.
 The “$9 Sizzle, Swizzle, Swirl Happy Hour” includes a selection of full-size appetizers and premium cocktails.